 To examine tax revenue performance over the business cycle, we compare a measure of state tax revenues (summed across the 50 states) with a measure of national business cycles (figure 1).
-For our measure of state tax revenues, we use the year-over-year growth rate of quarterly aggregate real state tax revenues per capita (e.g., 2011:Q1 relative to 2010:Q1), as reported by the U.S. Census Bureau.1 For our measure of business cycle conditions, we use the growth rate of the Federal Reserve Bank of Philadelphia's coincident index for the United States.
-This coincident index combines four indicators at the national level to generate a single measure of economic conditions.2 (The Philadelphia Fed also creates a measure for each of the 50 states in a similar manner.)
+For our measure of state tax revenues, we use the year-over-year growth rate of quarterly aggregate real state tax revenues per capita (e.g., 2011:Q1 relative to 2010:Q1), as reported by the U.S. Census Bureau.
+For our measure of business cycle conditions, we use the growth rate of the Federal Reserve Bank of Philadelphia's coincident index for the United States.
+This coincident index combines four indicators at the national level to generate a single measure of economic conditions.
+(The Philadelphia Fed also creates a measure for each of the 50 states in a similar manner.)

-In the first two decades depicted in figure 1, state tax revenue growth and economic growth track each other closely.
+In the first two decades depicted in figure 1, state tax revenue growth and measure of national economic conditions.
+Sources: Authors' calculations based on data from the Federal Reserve Bank of economic growth track each other closely.
 Starting around 2000, however, the swings in state tax revenues become more dramatic relative to the swings in economic conditions.
 While this new pattern is most pronounced during the downturns in 2001 and 2008-09, we also note relatively large positive swings in revenues in the middle years of the 2000s.
-In our recent research,3 we date this change in the state tax revenue-business cycle pattern to 2000 and note that it occurred in many of the 50 states.
+In our recent research, we date this change in the state tax revenue-business cycle pattern to 2000 and note that it occurred in many of the 50 states.